nbicocchi/learn-microservices/modules/software-architectures/slides/1 - Introduction to microservices.md

 ### Routing Patterns
 - API Gateway: Routes requests from clients to appropriate microservices, often handling cross-cutting concerns such as authentication, rate limiting, and logging.
 - Backend for Frontend (BFF): Creates dedicated backend services tailored for different frontends (e.g., mobile apps, web apps) to improve performance and user experience.
-- Service Mesh: Provides more granular, network-level routing with advanced control features such as traffic splitting for A/B testing or canary deployments.

 ### Configuration Patterns
 - **Externalized Configuration**: Configuration data is stored outside the application code, often in centralized configuration servers (e.g., Spring Cloud Config, Consul).
 - **Environment-Based Configuration**: Services load specific configurations depending on the environment (e.g., development, testing, production).
-- **Feature Toggle**: Enables dynamic enabling or disabling of features without redeploying the service, useful for progressive feature rollout.

 ### Resiliency Patterns
 - **Circuit Breaker**: Prevents a service from repeatedly calling a failing service by breaking the circuit after a series of failures, allowing it to recover (e.g., Hystrix, Resilience4j).